CompEvol/beast2-site/_posts/2019-07-18-ascertainment-correction.md

 In case you know how many constant sites were ignored, you can add a filtered alignment to specify how many constants sites with As, Cs, Gs and Ts respectively you have.

 * rename the original alignment to say `original-alignment` by editing the `id` attribute
-* below the alignment, add a a filtered alignment with the id of the old alignment, and set the number of constant sites.
+* below the alignment, add a filtered alignment with the id of the old alignment, and set the number of constant sites.

 With 500 As, 200 Cs, 300 Gs and 100 Ts you can achieve this as follows: